ProfessorKazarinoff/stream-2020/S01-E04/contents.md

 ## Start up the server and update

- - Startup the server from the Digital Oceans Dashboard
+ - Startup the server from the Linode Dashboard

 ## Review what we did last time